johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Qiang Liu is a co-founder and R&D Director at RealAI, a startup in Beijing, China.
 He leads the company’s machine learning team to work on AutoML and Explainable AI.
-He is also a Post-doctoral Research at Tsinghua University, working with Prof. [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/index.shtml).
+He is also a Post-doctoral Researcher at Tsinghua University, working with Prof. [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/index.shtml).

 Before that, he received his PhD degree from Institute of Automation, Chinese Academy of Sciences (CASIA), advised by Prof. [Liang Wang](https://scholar.google.com/citations?user=8kzzUboAAAAJ) and Prof. [Shu Wu](http://www.shuwu.name/).
 During his PhD, he mainly focused on Recommender Systems and Text Mining.